-The cooling fans are thermostatically controlled.
-The fans suck cool air from the ventilation openings in the front and at the bottom of the unit (17A & 17B, Fig 6.1) and discharge through openings at the back of the unit (6, Fig 6.1).
-Temperature of a critical hot spot inside the inverter is monitored to activate the fans and the over temperature shutdown.
-When the temperature of this hot spot reaches $55^{\circ}C \pm 3^{\circ}C$ , the fans are switched ON.
-The fans will be automatically switched OFF once the hot spot cools down to $45^{\circ}C \pm 3^{\circ}C$ .
-Please note that the fans may not come on at low loads or if the ambient temperature is cooler.
+The cooling fan is thermostatically controlled.
+The fan sucks air from the ventilation openings at the bottom of the unit (6A, Fig 6.1) and discharges through opening at the back of the unit (6B, Fig 6.1).
+Temperature of a critical hot spot inside the inverter is monitored to activate the fan and the over temperature shut-down.
+When the temperature of this hot spot reaches 55°C ± 3°C, the fan is switched ON.
+The fan will be automatically switched OFF once the hot spot cools down to 45°C ± 3°C. Please note that the fan may not come on at low loads or if the ambient temperature is cooler.
 This is normal.